playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <iframe data-frame-title="React Extracted Logic - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-extracted-logic-6?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-> Because React can easily access functions outside of the component declaration, we decided to move it outside of the component scope.
-This allows us to avoid redeclaring this function in every render, which the other frameworks don't do, thanks to different philosophies.
+> Because React can easily access functions outside the component declaration, we decided to move it outside the component scope.
+This allows us to avoid re-declaring this function in every render, which the other frameworks don't do, thanks to different philosophies.

 ## Angular